AthanorLabs/atomic-swap/docs/stagenet.md

 5. Optional: Export the private key for this account by navigating to: three dots in upper right of Metamask -> account details -> export private key.
 Paste this private key into a file named `{DATA_DIR}/eth.key`.
-If you skip this step, a new goerli wallet will be created for you that you can transfer stagenet ether to or fund directly in the next step.
+If you skip this step, a new goerli wallet will be created for you that you can transfer Goerli ether to or fund directly in the next step.

 6. Fund your Goerli account using a faucet:
 - https://goerli-faucet.pk910.de/